-SWOT is a team building that helps team members to better understand each others strengths and weaknesses, as well as find opportunities and threats that they might face together.
-It is a good activity for when a project is starting, or when new members have joined an existing team.
+SWOT is a team-building activity that helps team members better understand each other’s strengths and weaknesses, as well as find opportunities and threats they might face together.
+It is a good activity for when a project is starting or when new members have joined an existing team.

-- Strengths – “write down what you feel you do well and can help the team”
+* Strengths: write down what you feel you do well that can help the team.

 We found this activity on Innovation Games.
-It has been an effective exercise to get team members to know each other better, and to work as a group to improve.
-Often, team members will find opportunities others’ strengths, which they hadn’t think about before!
+It has been an effective exercise to get team members to know each other better and work as a group to improve.
+Often, team members will find opportunities in others’ strengths, which they hadn’t thought about before!

 Remote-team advice: This activity works well for remote teams.
 Use a remote board of your choice.